 Kitchener-Waterloo-Cambridge Housing Market Report

-- Average home prices in the Kitchener-Waterloo-Cambridge Region increased by 2.9% in a year and declined by 1.4% monthly to $757,272.
+- Average home prices in the Kitchener-Waterloo-Cambridge Region decreased by 5.3% annually to $728,465 and declined 0.9% from last month.

 Kitchener-Waterloo-Cambridge Housing Market Overview